TroyB95/my-old-personal-website/frontend-nanodegree-feedreader/README.md

 ## Instructions
-To viw the project, please clone the project repo and open the Index.html file in any browser!
+To view the project, please clone the project repo and open the Index.html file in any browser!

 ## Contributing